-All of the respondents from the transport & travel, TMT, services, and retail sectors state that their IVR announcement is shorter than 30 seconds (the times stated below include the welcome, along with the first set of IVR options).
-25% of respondents from utilities contact centres state that their initial announcement is longer than 60 seconds.
+All of the respondents from the transport & travel, TMT and manufacturing sectors state that their IVR announcement is shorter than 30 seconds (the times stated below include the welcome, along with the first set of IVR options).
+Half of the utilities respondents report very long IVR announcements.